Oil Holds Near Two-Year High, Eyes on Iran

 ADVERTISEMENT

-"Geopolitics is going to be much more in focus now that we're in a tighter market," said Mr. Mallinson.
+"Geopolitics is going to be much more in focus now that we're in a tighter market," Mr. Mallinson said.

 Oil demand is expected to come closer to matching oil supplies in the second half of the year, after more than three years of excess supply bolstering global stocks.